-Cops probe 'unexplained' death in Auckland, tell neighbour woman may have been killed
+Police probe 'unexplained' death in Auckland, tell neighbour woman may have been killed

 "The woman's death is being treated as unexplained at this stage, and a large team of detectives continue to work on the investigation."

-A scene examination is underway and is expected to take several days.
+A scene examination is under way and is expected to take several days.

 "Police would like to reassure the community that there is no risk to public safety in relation to this death," he said.